Pseudohistory

 Sonderaktion 1005 was a Nazi project with the explicit goal of hiding or destroying any evidence of the mass murder committed under Operation Reinhard.
 This was one of the earliest attempts at Holocaust denial, taking place while the genocide of the Jews was still ongoing.
 Scholars consider denial to be an integral part of genocide itself.

 The Lost Cause of the Confederacy is a negationist ideology which falsely claims that the spread of slavery was not the central cause of the American Civil War.

 The Iğdır Genocide Memorial and Museum in Turkey promotes the false narrative that Armenians committed genocide against Turks, rather than vice versa.

 Pseudohistory is a form of pseudoscholarship that attempts to distort or misrepresent the historical record, often by employing methods resembling those used in scholarly historical research.
 The related term cryptohistory is applied to pseudohistory derived from the superstitions intrinsic to occultism.
 Pseudohistory is related to pseudoscience and pseudoarchaeology, and usage of the terms may occasionally overlap.

 Although pseudohistory comes in many forms, scholars have identified common features in pseudohistorical works.
 Pseudohistory is almost always motivated by a contemporary political, religious, or personal agenda.
 It frequently presents sensational claims or a big lie about historical facts which would require unwarranted revision of the historical record.
 Another hallmark is an underlying premise that powerful groups have a furtive agenda to suppress the promoter's thesis—a premise commonly corroborated by elaborate conspiracy theories.
-Works of pseudohistory often point exclusively to unreliable sources—including myths and legends, often treated as literal historical truth—to support the thesis being promoted while ignoring valid sources that contradict it.
+Works of pseudohistory often point exclusively to unreliable sources—including myths and legends, often treated as literal historical truth—to support the thesis being promoted while ignoring valid sources that contradict it (special pleading).
 Some works adopt a position of historical relativism, insisting that there is no such thing as historical truth and that any hypothesis is equal to any other.
 Many works conflate mere possibility with actuality, assuming that if something could have happened, then it did.

 Notable examples of pseudohistory include British Israelism, the Lost Cause of the Confederacy, the Irish slaves myth, the witch-cult, Armenian genocide denial, Holocaust denial, the clean Wehrmacht myth, and the claim that the Katyn massacre was not committed by the Soviet NKVD.